gswarms/deep_drone_detector/README.md

 ## 🚀 Features

 - ✅ Real-time object detection using YOLOv8 (Ultralytics)
-- 🎯 Multi-object tracking with OpenCV or DeepSORT
+- 🎯 Multi-object tracking with OpenCV or DeepSORT (not implemented yet!)
 - 🧠 Easy integration with custom-trained detection models
 - 💾 Option to save tracking logs and video output